Prompt Engineering Services | LLM Systems

 An evaluation framework is a set of test cases, metrics, and measurement processes that tell you whether your prompts are producing the right outputs across the real distribution of user inputs, not just the examples that look good in demos.
 Without an evaluation framework, you're making prompt changes blind.
 You don't know if a change improved things or made something else worse.
 An evaluation framework defines: the test cases (a sample of real or realistic user inputs), the metrics (accuracy, format compliance, refusal rate, latency, cost per call), the passing threshold for each metric, and the process for running evaluation before any prompt change goes to production.
 We build evaluation frameworks as part of every prompt engineering engagement because they're the only way to know if the work is actually producing a reliable system.

-A focused engagement covering one use case typically takes 4-6 weeks: 1 week for evaluation framework and domain analysis, 2-3 weeks of iterative prompt design and testing, and 1 week for final validation and handoff documentation.
+A focused engagement covering one use case ships a validated v1 in 4-6 weeks: 1 week for the evaluation framework and domain analysis, 2-3 weeks of iterative prompt design and testing, and 1 week for final validation and handoff documentation.
+From there you iterate on live data.
 Full prompt systems for multi-feature AI products run 8-12 weeks.
-We deliver a fixed scope at a fixed price, so timeline is agreed before development starts.
+We deliver a fixed scope at a fixed price, so the timeline is agreed before development starts.

 We work across GPT-4o, GPT-4o mini, Claude 3.5 Sonnet, Claude 3 Haiku, Gemini 1.5 Pro, Llama 3, and Mistral.
-Model-specific optimisation matters: the same prompt behaves differently across providers, especially on edge cases, format compliance, and refusal behaviour.
+Model-specific optimization matters: the same prompt behaves differently across providers, especially on edge cases, format compliance, and refusal behavior.
 If you are choosing between models, we include cost-performance trade-off analysis in the evaluation framework so you can see the differences on your actual use case data.

 Yes.
 We sign mutual NDAs before any detailed scoping conversation.
 Prompt systems and system prompts are proprietary intellectual property, and we treat them as such.
 You own everything we build: the system prompts, the few-shot libraries, the evaluation test sets, and all documentation.
 Nothing is reused for other clients.